dasher-project/dasher-web/documents/Specification/06ZoomBoxSpawning/ZoomBoxSpawning.md

 # Two-Stage Spawning

-The spawning stages that a box goes through depend on what triggered its creation.

--   The box that is created by root spawning goes through dimension spawning only.
-Initial values for dimensions are specified by the user interface, directly or indirectly.
-A box created by root spawning never goes through weight spawning.

 -   A box that is created by child spawning goes through weight spawning when child spawning is triggered.
 The box might then go through dimension